techidaily/site-facebook/source/_posts/crafting-a-commercial-success-story-with-5-igfb-strategies.md

 ### 2\.
 Facebook Stars

  Facebook Stars is now open to all creators.
-However, they must have at least 1000 followers since the preceding 60 days, be in a country where Stars are available, and meet Meta’s[Partner Monetization Policies](https://www.facebook.com/business/help/169845596919485?id=2520940424820218) and[Content Monetization Policies](https://www.facebook.com/business/help/1348682518563619?id=2520940424820218) .
+However, they must have at least 1000 followers since the preceding 60 days, be in a country where Stars are available, and meet Meta’s [Partner Monetization Policies](https://www.facebook.com/business/help/169845596919485?id=2520940424820218) and [Content Monetization Policies](https://www.facebook.com/business/help/1348682518563619?id=2520940424820218) .
 This applies to Facebook Live, videos on-demand, and will soon be available on Facebook Reels.

 ### 3\.
 Monetizing Reels